 3.How has the applicant investigated or solved problems?

 Recruitment staff may face difficulty in understanding an applicant’s technical thought process if the applicant only supplies a list of experiences.
 The recruiters are unable to see why an applicant assessed a situation in a certain way or why an applicant chose a particular course of action.
 In your job description, it is best to write what problems you faced, what sources of these problems you investigated, what solutions you implemented, and what results occurred.
 Small examples are fine to use—given that you provide a detailed explanation so that the recruitment staff can picture whether or not you can work at their company.

-In this article, we introduced how to create a shokumukeirekisho for IT engineers.
+In this article, we introduced how to create a resume for software engineers.
 Take care to write down details such as the development environment or the number of members in a project, as adding these details is commonly forgotten by applicants with short-term project experience.
-Summarizing projects after completing them will be helpful when writing a future shokumukeirekisho, so be sure to write down these overviews for each of your projects.
+Summarizing projects after completing them will be helpful when writing a future resume, so be sure to write down these overviews for each of your projects.

 List of ways to look for jobs in Japan

 - Search for jobs by occupation in Japan

 - Search for jobs by industry in Japan